f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 F5OS Images
 -----------

 F5OS-A ISO images are uploaded into the system where they are intially written to disk in the following path **/var/import/staging/**.
+The images go through a verification process before being extracted to thier final location.

 .. code-block:: bash